heimdallrj/x-in-a-nutshell/python.md

 Note: the course material contains much more information than what is covered in class, but will serve as a useful reference to the learner going forward.

 - An introduction to Python
--- Introduction to Python
+  - Introduction to Python
--- How to use IDLE to develop programs
+  - How to use IDLE to develop programs

-- How to write your first program o     Basic coding skills o     How to work with data types and variables o     How to work with numeric data o     How to work with string data o     How to use five of the Python functions
+- How to write your first program
+  - Basic coding skills
+  - How to work with data types and variables
+  - How to work with numeric data
+  - How to work with string data
+  - How to use five of the Python functions

-- How to code control statements o     How to code boolean expressions o     How to code the selection structure o     How to use the iteration structure
+- How to code control statements
+  - How to code boolean expressions
+  - How to code the selection structure
+  - How to use the iteration structure

-- How to define and use functions and modules o     How to define and use functions o     More skills for defining and using functions o     How to create and use modules o     How to use standard modules o     How to plan the functions of a program
+- How to define and use functions and modules
+  - How to define and use functions
+  - More skills for defining and using functions
+  - How to create and use modules
+  - How to use standard modules
+  - How to plan the functions of a program

-- How to test and debug a program o     An introduction to testing and debugging o     Four techniques for testing and debugging o     How to use the IDLE debugger
+- How to test and debug a program
+  - An introduction to testing and debugging
+  - Four techniques for testing and debugging
+  - How to use the IDLE debugger

-- How to work with lists and tuples o     Basic skills for working with lists o     How to work with a list of lists o     More skills for working with lists o     How to work with tuples
+- How to work with lists and tuples
+  - Basic skills for working with lists
+  - How to work with a list of lists
+  - More skills for working with lists
+  - How to work with tuples

-- How to work with file I/0
+- How to work with file I/O
-o     An introduction to file I/O o     How to use text files o     How to use CSV files o     How to use binary files
+  - An introduction to file I/O
+  - How to use text files
+  - How to use CSV files
+  - How to use binary files

 - How to handle exceptions
-o     How to handle a single exception o     How to handle multiple exceptions
+  - How to handle a single exception
+  - How to handle multiple exceptions

 - How to work with numbers
-o     Basic skills for working with numbers o     How to format numbers o     How to work with decimal numbers
+  - Basic skills for working with numbers
+  - How to format numbers
+  - How to work with decimal numbers

 - How to work with strings
-o     Basic skills for working with strings o     How to split and join strings
+  - Basic skills for working with strings
+  - How to split and join strings

-- How to work with dates and times o     How to get started with dates and times o     More skills for working with dates and times
+- How to work with dates and times
+  - How to get started with dates and times
+  - More skills for working with dates and times